ricardo-pt/google-test-c/README.md

 # google-test-c
-This is an example of unit tests for C using google mock and google mock
+This is an example of unit tests for C using google mock and google mock.
+More information about google mock and google test [here](https://github.com/google/googletest/blob/master/README.md)